 One of the greatest fears that undocumented immigrants face is being arrested by Immigration and Customs Enforcement (ICE).
 Often, this fear comes from the belief that they will automatically be deported back to their home country without any relief.

 Deportation has very real consequences.
-You can lose your liberty by sitting in jail while your immigration case is processed in immigration court.
-You can lose your employment or business.
-You can lose your property.
-You can lose contact with your family.
-Your family can also suffer from the loss of you not being there and the loss of support or income.
+You can lose your liberty by sitting in jail while your immigration case is processed in court.
+You might lose your employment, business, property, or contact with your family.
+In some cases, your family might suffer from the loss of support that you previously offered them.